The Best Makeup for Oily Skin, According to Our EditorsSeptember 10, 2020

-“If you have very oily skin or acne breakouts, consider makeup with low concentrations of salicylic acid to prevent clogging of the pores,” he explains.
-“Your makeup should be oil-free, using ingredients like dimethicone rather than heavy oils like petrolatum.
+“If you have very oily skin or acne breakouts, consider makeup with low concentrations of salicylic acid to prevent clogging of the pores,” Dr. Zeichner says.
+“Your makeup should be oil-free and contain ingredients like dimethicone rather than heavy oils like petrolatum.
 Dimethicone helps absorb skin oil and gives a mattifying effect.
 Silica is also commonly used to absorb oil and reduce shine.”

-And if you’re looking for brightening makeup for oily skin, look for pigments instead of oils.
-“Light reflecting pigments brighten the skin and minimize shine, as well,” says Dr. Zeichner.
+And if you’re looking for brightening makeup for oily skin, look for light-reflecting pigments.
+“They brighten the skin and minimize shine,” he says.

-Urban Decay De-Slick Oil Control Makeup Setting Spray
+Urban Decay All Nighter Ultra Matte Setting Spray